Occupational Exposure

 Why Did Power Plants Use So Much Asbestos?

 Power generation creates extreme heat and fire hazards that required extensive thermal protection.
-Before asbestos dangers were widely acknowledged, it was considered the ideal material for this environment due to its heat resistance, durability, and low cost [2].
+Before the dangers of the mineral were widely acknowledged, it was considered the ideal material for this environment due to its heat resistance, durability, and low cost [2].

-Typical latency period from asbestos exposure to mesothelioma diagnosis
+Typical latency period from initial fiber exposure to mesothelioma diagnosis

 Heat and Fire Protection

 Coal-fired power plants operated boilers at temperatures exceeding 1,000°F, while steam pipes carried superheated steam throughout the facility.
 Asbestos insulation protected workers from burns and prevented heat loss that would reduce efficiency.
-Every boiler, pipe, valve, and fitting required insulation—and for decades, that insulation contained asbestos [2].
+Every boiler, pipe, valve, and fitting required thermal wrapping — and for decades, that material contained the carcinogen [2].

 Electrical Insulation

-Beyond heat protection, asbestos was used extensively for electrical insulation in power plants [4]:
+Beyond heat protection, the fiber was used extensively for electrical insulation in power plants [4]:

 "Power plant workers I've helped often say they had no idea asbestos was everywhere in their facility.
 It wasn't just the obvious insulation on pipes—it was in the floor tiles they walked on, the electrical panels they opened daily, even the brake pads on the equipment they operated.
 The exposure was constant and unavoidable."